intmus/inttheory22-23/_11-further-part-writing/a1-funds-of-part-writing.md

     - Your upper three voices should never have more than an octave between adjacent voices.
 The soprano and tenor *can* be more than an octave apart though.
     - Your bass can be as more than an octave from the tenor.
 - Doubling
-    - If you need to double a pitch, you can double (or even triple!) the root of most chords, and you should generally avoid doubling the chordal third and seventh.
+    - If you need to double a pitch, you can double (or even triple!) the root of most chords, and you should generally avoid doubling the chordal third and seventh in root-position chords.
 You can omit the chordal fifth if necessary, but the other pitches cannot be omitted entirely.
 - Voice-crossing
-     - In your early attempts at part-writing, do not allow your voices to cross.
+     - In our early attempts at part-writing, do not allow your voices to cross.

 ## A first attempt at part-writing